-- Figuring out how many hours of exercise you need can be tricky
+- Figuring out how much exercise per week that you need can be tricky

 - Meet and exceed recommended minimums to unlock health benefits and reach your goals

 - It’s important to find the right balance between different types of training

 - How to know if you are exercising too much

 One of the most common questions people ask when they begin a new training or workout regimen is how much time should I spend at the gym or how many hours they should spend exercising each week.
 It would be terrific if there were just one cut and dry answer that worked for everybody, but the reality is that the number of hours you spend exercising will depend on your own unique training and fitness goals.